asyncapi/asyncapi-react/README.md

 }
 ```

-If you are using the component in a project that uses bundler like Webpack don't forget to import the custom styles.
+If you are using the component in a project that uses a bundler like Webpack, don't forget to import the custom styles.

 ``` js
 import "styles/custom.css";